 Another well known aspect of Spanish culture are the matador's (bull fighters) and their "brave" encounters with dumb, terrified and helpless bulls.
 While the bull has four legs and horns, the "fearless" matador has only his clothes, that were designed with bull-vision-impairing patterns and colours, the distracting and disorienting roar of the crowd... oh, and a weapon.
 But hey, its old, so it must be right.
 After all, it's "traditional."

 The lovable butchers do have an interesting history though.
 Throughout the Spanish War of Reconquest, which lasted a scant eight hundred years, the Moors ("I'm sorry, the card says Moops") Christians and knights of the royal army decided that when they tired of killing each other, they'd begin killing ornery cows.
 Hence, the matadors were born.
 None better than this guy:

 "...And turn breezes into rivulets."

-A rivulet is a term used to describe drops or a very small stream of liquid.
-In literature it is most often used to describe "rivulets of blood/sweat/rain running down her face."
+A rivulet is a small drop or stream of liquid.
+In literature it could be used to describe "rivulets of tears ran down her face."

 Rivulets is also the name of a Minnesota based acoustic guitarist who is described in one review as: “often driven only by voice or quiet guitar, Rivulets is frighteningly gentle, yet genuinely powerful.
 Most often, the music suggests the isolation and odd beauty found at the center of an iced-over lake in the middle of winter.”"...Maybe I'll go to New York,